11 Tips for Selling Luxury Homes Quickly (and Without Any Price Drops)

 Speaking of views, luxury buyers love a view.
 In Miami Beach, Surfside, Bal Harbour, and Coral Gables, it pays to mention beach and ocean views immediately.
 “The first thing when they walk into a high-end luxury condo is the view,” Schwartz said.
 “They step out to the balcony, and then they come back in and go around inside.”

-When actress and singer Jennifer Lopez and ballplayer Alex Rodriguez put their 4,000-square-foot New York City condo on the market earlier this year for $17.5 million, their listing mentioned “northern and eastern exposures with Central Park and city views” within the first three lines.
-The condo sold in 5 months (that’s fast in the luxury world) for full asking price.
+When actress and singer Jennifer Lopez and ballplayer Alex Rodriguez put their 4,000-square-foot New York City condo on the market in 2019 for $17.5 million, the listing mentioned “northern and eastern exposures with Central Park and city views” within the first three lines.
+The condo sold in five months, which is fast in the luxury world, for the full asking price.

 6. Measure up right

-Letting in lots of natural light boosts any resale value, as does an unobstructed view.
+Letting in lots of natural light and showcasing an unobstructed view boost resale value.
 But in the luxury market, high ceilings (up to about 14 feet, compared with the more common 8.5 feet) increase your returns.
 Advertise not only your square footage but cubic footage as well.

 7. Say if the home is move-in ready